Skip to main content

 Sopaipillas

-Fried pumpkin fritters, Chile's favorite street snack and comfort food.
-Made from dough of pumpkin puree, flour, and butter, shaped into circles and deep-fried until golden.
-Served with pebre (tomato-onion salsa) or chancaca (warm sweet syrup).
-Essential on rainy days.
-Street vendors sell them hot throughout Santiago.
-Every Chilean grows up eating sopaipillas after school.
+Fried pumpkin fritters, the classic Chilean street snack.
+The dough is pumpkin puree, flour, and butter, cut into circles and deep-fried until golden, then served either savory with pebre (tomato-onion salsa) or sweet with warm chancaca syrup.
+They belong to rainy days.
+Vendors sell them hot all over Santiago, and most Chileans grew up eating them after school.

 Caldillo de Congrio (Conger Eel Soup)